Bira/octopus-carnival/_drafts/wir-mm3-4e-intellect-devourer.md

 plausible to meet a pack of Ustilagors in the same caves where you'd find troglodytes.
 Adult devourers might be allied with a balhannoth or with mind flayers, since they eat _thoughts_, not _brains_.
-And I could see a glutton making deals with a colony of swordwings: "I kill them, you take their stuff".
+And I could see a glutton making deals with a colony of swordwings: "I get their brains, you take their stuff".